Search Results Within Category "Heart & Vascular"

 • Presence of a mechanical or bio-prosthetic mitral valve or, mitral valve annuloplasty, or leaflet repair device

-• Significant organic mitral valve pathology (e.g., moderate or severe myxomatous degeneration, with or without mitral leaflet prolapse, rheumatic disease, full or partial chordal rupture), as assessed by the Imaging Core Laboratory
+• Significant organic mitral valve pathology (e.g., moderate or severe myxomatous degeneration, with or without mitral leaflet prolapse, rheumatic disease, full or partial chordal rupture)

-• Severe tricuspid regurgitation associated with right ventricular dysfunction and enlargement, as assessed by the Imaging Core Laboratory
+• Severe tricuspid regurgitation associated with right ventricular dysfunction and enlargement

 • Severe mitral annular calcification